Financial support - full time and apprenticeships

 Advanced Learner Loans for courses at level three and above

 Students in receipt of Advanced Learner Loans can also apply for a bursary for support with other costs associated with studying.
-Read the guidance and download the application form.
-These forms are PDFs that can be downloaded, completed and returned by email.
-Read the instructions sheet.
+Download the application form.
+This form is a PDF that can be downloaded, completed and returned by email.

 NEW : Apprenticeship Bursary opportunities

-If you are aged between 16-24 years old and a care-leaver and are starting your first apprenitceship, you will be entitled to a £1000 bursary in the first year.
+If you are aged between 16-24 years old and a care-leaver and are starting your first apprenticeship, you will be entitled to a £1000 bursary in the first year.

 For more information on any of the above, call the College on 0345 120 0044 or email firstname.lastname@example.org